roelmagdaleno/wp-gif-player-play-and-pause/readme.txt

 If your Lazy Load plugin ask you to add a custom CSS class into the GIF asset to avoid Lazy Load you will have to use the GIF player custom filters in your `functions.php` file.
 [Check the custom filters to avoid Lazy Load for the GIF players](https://github.com/roelmagdaleno/wp-gif-player-play-and-pause/wiki/Hooks).

+== GIF as Video - Fallback ==

+If for any reason your current GIF Player as Video doesn't have any video source the plugin will render the default GIF Player (GIF) as fallback.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/wp-gif-player-play-and-pause` directory, or install the plugin through the WordPress plugins screen directly.